 NATIONAL SPORTS DAY

-October is a prime time for National Sports Day.
-That’s why on October 16th, the fans, families, and athletes of all the sports converging on the month come together to celebrate their favorite athletic events.
+October is prime time for National Sports Day.
+That’s why on October 16th, the fans, families, and athletes of all the sports converge to celebrate their favorite athletic events.
 All disciplines of a sport take the field, from the youngest to the seasoned professional.

 While golfers hit the links to get at least nine more holes before the snow flies, hoopsters gear up for the season ahead.
 The puck hits center ice early in October, while baseball aims for the bleachers and clears the bases.

 Football is heating up with tackles, kicks, and offsides.
 Don’t forget, volleyball digs midseason, too.
 Runners in most of the country love October.
 Events like 5k, half, and full marathons throughout the nation feature opportunities to enjoy the fall weather and beautifully changing landscapes.
 In the Western Hemisphere, families gather to watch soccer’s final kickoff.
 The intensity builds, and every game ends with memories of wicked kicks or the goalie’s best save.

 From a young age, family road trips took many to cheer on siblings in a variety of sports.
 We hauled our gear from place to place, and the team knew the season was drawing to a close when the duffle bags began to smell.

 Gather your friends to enjoy watching your favorite team.
 Get out and play, too.
 No matter your skill level, relishing the challenge and physical activity will be worth it.
 Besides, getting together with friends and family to celebrate a favored pastime is one of the best ways to Celebrate Every Day®.
 And when you do, take a team photo and share it using #NationalSportsDay.

 You can learn more about the sports you love in 6 Brief Histories of Sports in America.